Here are some of the most frequently asked questions. If you don’t see your question here, please contact us.

 I provide daycare in my home for children attending different schools; can I have a closer bus stop?

 The distance to stop policy applies equally to parents and daycare providers, therefore you are required to use the designated stop for the area.
 It is the responsibility of the parent/guardian to get to and from the bus stop in both the morning and afternoon.
 As the designated guardian of the students for which you provide daycare services it is your responsibility to ensure their safe arrival and departure at the respective bus stop locations in the morning and afternoon.

 Is it ok if I wait for my child across the street from their bus stop in the afternoon?

-We encourage you to wait on the same side of the road where your child will be exiting the bus.
+We encourage the person who is meeting the student at the bus stop to wait on the same side of the road where your child will be exiting the bus.
 The reason for this is to eliminate the risk of your child running across the street to meet you.
-You can then cross the street with your child after the bus driver have given the ‘all clear’ signal that it is safe to cross (all traffic is stopped).
+You can then cross the street with your child after the bus driver has given the ‘all clear’ signal that it is safe to cross (all traffic is stopped).

 If your child must cross the street, please reinforce with them that they must stay away from the danger zone, cross in front of the crossing gate and wait for the bus driver’s signal that it is safe to cross.Frequently Asked Questions (FAQ)